Wind-River/meta-secure-core/meta-efi-secure-boot/README.md

 If the user authentication is enabled, the access to command or edit line is protected by a password.
 In this situation, grub is unlockable.
+The default password is root.
+The hashed password is stored in [password.inc](https://github.com/Wind-River/meta-secure-core/blob/master/meta-efi-secure-boot/recipes-bsp/grub/grub-efi/password.inc).
+You can generate new password via grub-mkpasswd-pbkdf2 command.

 Rescue mode is always disabled as long as UEFI Secure Boot is enabled.